 We are facing a global catastrophe in the form of global warming.
-Food waste is a significant contributor to the problem4.
-Simply put, many climate change contributing resources go into the production of food that gets wasted.
+Food waste is a significant contributor to the problem2.
+Simply put, many climate changes contributing resources go into the production of food that gets wasted.

 However, in the UK, between 2007 and 2012, we produced 3.4 million tonnes less greenhouse gas as a result of better food waste management.
 To put this into perspective, it equates to taking 1.4 million cars off the road.

-Further, it is a misconception that food simply disappears when we place it in landfill.
+Further, it is a misconception that food simply disappears when we place it in landfills.
 The truth is that discarded food produces methane3.